 These provisions were known as “Pease limitations,” named after Donald Pease, the lawmaker who initiated them back in 1991.
 But the TCJA repealed Pease limitations from the tax code, at least while the law remains in effect through 2025.
 The TCJA is slated to sunset or expire at that time unless Congress takes steps to renew it in its entirety or any of its provisions.

 Read More: How to Calculate Income Tax Deductions

-Tax experts suggest that you might want to prepare a rough draft of your tax return both ways to see which results in the greater deduction if you think your itemized deductions are even close to your standard deduction.
-Only about 30 percent of taxpayers opted to itemize in 2017, and that was before the TCJA effectively doubled the standard deductions.
+Tax experts suggest that you might want to prepare a rough draft of your tax return both ways to see which results in the greater deduction if you think your itemized expenses are even close to your standard deduction.

 And here’s one last important rule: If you’re married and your spouse decides to claim the standard deduction, you must do the same if you’re filing separate married returns.
 The IRS doesn’t allow married-filing-separately spouses the option of one of them itemizing and the other taking a different route.

 Itemizing involves completing and filing Schedule A with your tax return.
 As far as tax forms go, this one is reasonably clear-cut.
 It’s broken down into sections for each itemized deduction, and each section comes with instructions.
 For example, the section for medical expenses clearly explains that you must multiply the total by 7.5 percent of your AGI on your 2021 tax return.

 Enter the totals for all your deductions on the right side of the page, then add them up and transfer the total to line 12a of your 2021 Form 1040 tax return in lieu of claiming the standard deduction.

 And for what it’s worth, Schedule A also asks you to check a box at line 18 if you’re itemizing even though you know that your standard deduction would be more.